Last Updated on December 20, 2019

 - Spinal canal compromise is less than 50 percent.

 In these patients, treatment with a brace may lead to an excellent result.
 Bracing can be used to immobilize stable burst fractures.
-It can be in the form of Thoracolumbosacral orthoses or extension cast.
+It can be in the form of thoracolumbosacral orthoses.
 The usual period of immobilization is for 3 months.
-After brace is applied, the patient is radiographed to check stability, loss of height or increase in kyphosis [All these indicate underlying posterior ligamentous insufficiency].
+After the brace is applied, the patient is radiographed to check stability, loss of height or increase in kyphosis [All these indicate underlying posterior ligamentous insufficiency].

 If everything is satisfactory, the patient is mobilized with physical therapy.